ncclab-sustech/Review_Surrogate_Brain/README.md

 ### Example of Ill-posedness (Figure 3)

 ![Eaxmple of ill-posedness](Figures/figure_3.png)

-*Caption: Example of non-uniqueness and instability.*
+*Example of non-uniqueness and instability.*

 ### Evaluation of Surrogate Brain (Figure 4)
-![Evaluation of surrogate brain](Figures/figure_4.png) *Caption: Model evaluation from mathematical and neuroscientific perspectives.*
+![Evaluation of surrogate brain](Figures/figure_4.png)

+*Model evaluation from mathematical and neuroscientific perspectives.*

 ---
 ## Citations